wellston-center/site/content/pages/home.md

 ### Casino Night

 There will be a fundraiser to benefit the Wellston Center on October 11th.
-See more details at [this link](http://weblink.donorperfect.com/2019CasinoNight)
+For more info and to buy tickets use [this link](http://weblink.donorperfect.com/2019CasinoNight)

 [![Casino Night](img/CasinoNight.jpg)](http://weblink.donorperfect.com/2019CasinoNight)